Ck178780/EventScheduler/README.md

 a.
 This is a simple and straightforward application and does not need complex design patterns.

 b.
-Modular Design: Modularized your code by separating it into different files (e.g., event_class.py, event_scheduler.py, user_interface.py, and test_event_scheduler.py).
+Modular Design: Modularized the code by separating it into different files (e.g., event_class.py, event_scheduler.py, user_interface.py, and test_event_scheduler.py).
 Each file focuses on specific functionalities, making the code more organized and maintainable.

 c.
-Object-Oriented Design (OOP): The use of classes (Event and EventScheduler) reflects an object-oriented design.
-This approach helps encapsulate related functionalities and data within classes, promoting code reuse and clarity.
+Object-Oriented Design (OOP): This helps encapsulate related functionalities and data within classes, promoting code reuse and clarity.

 d.
 Error Handling and Validation: The code includes error handling and validation mechanisms.
 For instance, validate date and time formats, handle invalid inputs gracefully, and raise informative exceptions.